A stochastic model for cell adhesion to the vascular wall: Introduction

-Leukocytes adhesion to the vascular wall is a major process involved during inflammation or metastasis invasion \cite{Granger}.
-The adhesive interaction between leukocytes and endothelial cells occurs in the presence of the hemodynamic forces exerted on the leukocytes by the blood flow.
-The first step of interaction happens when enough bonds between the cell and the wall are stabilized so that the cell is slowed down, this is the so called capture phase.
-Then, leukocytes roll along the stimulated endothelial cells, as new bonds form in the direction of motion and bonds at the back disassemble.
-This step is mediated by adhesion molecules of the selectin family.
-During rolling, the leukocytes may also be stimulated, and consequently another family of cell adhesion molecules, the integrins, is activated on the leukocyte surface.
-The integrins mediate the firm adhesion which slows the cell enough so that it penetrates the vascular wall allowing for the further development of the phenomenon at play (immune response, invasion of tissues by metastatic cells e.g, see for example \cite{ley_getting_2007}).
-It is observed that rolling does not always turn to firm adhesion, and leukocytes may return in the blood flow.
+Cell adhesion to the vascular wall is a major process involved e.g in inflammation and metastasis invasion \citep{Granger}.
+The adhesive interaction between a cell circulating in the blood flow and endothelial cells forming the wall occurs in the presence of hemodynamic forces.
+Adhesion bonds can form between cell transmembrane proteins, called \textit{ligands}, and adhesion receptors at the vascular wall surface.
+The first step of interaction happens when some bonds form and are stabilized, therefore slowing the cell down: this is the so called \textbf{capture phase}.
+Then, the cell rolls or slides along the endothelium, as new bonds form in the direction of motion and bonds at the back disassemble.
+This step is mediated by the selectin receptor molecules.
+During \textbf{rolling}, endothelial cells may also be stimulated, leading to the recruitment of integrins, another family of cell-receptor molecules.
+They mediate the cell \textbf{firm adhesion} which allows it to cross the vascular.
+The cell \textbf{extravasation} out of the vessel leads to further development of the process involved (immune response, invasion of tissues by metastatic cells e.g, see for example \cite{ley_getting_2007}).
+This process is depicted in Figure \ref{fig:leuco} for leukocytes.

-Leukocyte rolling has been studied in vivo and in vitro in flow chambers, in which isolated leukocytes are rolling on either monolayers of cultured endothelial cells or surfaces coated with selectin or other molecules.
-It has been observed that the velocities of rolling cells are orders of magnitudes lower than the velocities of non-adherent cells freely moving close to the substratum surface.
-This indicates adhesive interaction between the rolling cells and the substratum \cite{Springer}.

-The rolling motion has been observed to be stochastic both in vivo, \cite{Schmid-Schonbein}, and in vitro, \cite{Goetz}.
-Variation of the rolling velocities of individual cells in time has also been observed for experiments in which the leukocytes roll on a flat surface bearing a uniform layer of ligands, \cite{Springer}.
-This suggests that the fluctuation in leukocyte dynamics in the vicinity of the wall is a reflection of the stochastic nature of the adhesive interaction.